 This gorgeous island is just a 10-minute boat ride from Whisper Cove Marina, or you can drive the bumpy road from Mt.
 Hartman Dove Sanctuary, and then walk across the bridge.
 Or, you can set off on a long walk near the Secret Cove Marina.

 Hog Island has a great trail for hiking, a nice (shallow beach), and wonderful views.
 This is one of the more off-track places to visit in Grenada.

 There’s a little ramshackle bar located on Hog Island and every Sunday, Roger puts on a lunch BBQ consisting of chicken or fish, green salad, macaroni salad and potato salad.
 It’s the perfect spot to enjoy a beer while swimming in the stunning water.

-St. George’s is a very colourful capital city!
-Walking along the carenage while enjoying the views of the water, the buildings and the boats coming and going makes for a great day.
+St. George’s (what the locals call “town”) is a very colourful capital city!
+Walking along the carenage while enjoying the views of the water, the buildings, and the boats coming and going makes for a great afternoon.

 This fort was built in 1705 by the French and is located to the west of the harbour.
 The views from atop the fort looking down on St. George’s are fabulous.
 An entrance fee of $5EC is payable when you enter the fort.

 Do some good during your holiday and spend a couple of hours helping the sweet dogs and cats at the GSPCA.
 You can stop by for a visit to give the animals some love, spend an hour or so taking a dog for a walk, or, if you don’t have the time, you could always donate some cash to this non-profit company.